Feyerabend/cc/ch04/addition/cep/README.md

 Complex Event Processing (CEP) is a field of computer science focused on identifying meaningful patterns in real-time event streams.
-It's typically used in scenarios where multiple data points (events) are processed and analyzed to detect complex patterns that are beyond simple event matching.
+It's typically used in scenarios where multiple data points (events) are processed and analysed to detect complex patterns that are beyond simple event matching.

-In simpler terms, CEP allows systems to continuously monitor and analyze events as they occur, and when specific patterns of events are detected, the system can trigger actions or generate outputs.
+In simpler terms, CEP allows systems to continuously monitor and analyse events as they occur, and when specific patterns of events are detected, the system can trigger actions or generate outputs.
 It's commonly used in financial systems, traffic management, monitoring systems, and IoT